How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 I talk to people every day about how to save on San Diego Zoo tickets.
 I’m a long-time member, and my family actively supports the Zoo’s programs and exhibits.
 I know the most effective ways to avoid paying full price at the gate.

-If you’re visiting once, I have the best 1-Day discounted San Diego Zoo tickets available to the public on my ticket site—no memberships required.
-(Residents save the most with annual passes—I’ll cover this.)
+If you’re visiting once, I have the best 1-Day discounted San Diego Zoo tickets available to the public—no special memberships or employee programs required.

-We regularly fact-check this guide and monitor Zoo updates to ensure you don’t waste time on less valuable offers and coupons.
-Let’s find the best fit for your trip.
+We regularly fact-check this guide and monitor Zoo updates so you don’t waste time on outdated offers.
+Let’s find the best deal for your visit.

-San Diego Zoo Ticket Gate Prices and What They Include
+San Diego Zoo Ticket Gate Prices and What’s Included

-Or, jump to my promo code if you already know all this.
+Or, jump to the discounts if you already know all this.

 General admission tickets include: